 Last Summer I attended a fundraiser for Iowa Senate incumbent and local firefighter, Jeff Danielson.
 He launched his campaign and as he spoke to the crowd of around 200 supporters he gave a brief history of Iowa congressional activity during his two previous terms.

-A consistent divide between the left side of the aisle with the right side was made very clear regarding various legislative proposals.
+Danielson illustrated a consistent divide between the left side of the aisle with the right side by making clear various legislative proposals.

 One of the most glaring differences is evidenced in a bill to reduce commercial property taxes in Iowa.
 Democrats proposed a $200,000,000 annual tax break that would see a reduction of 40% for 4 out of 5 Iowa businesses.
 The bill included provisions to insure its success; small businesses would be helped the most (small business comprises most employment), there would be no tax shift onto residential property taxes, and schools and local government would be protected so as not to burden local budgets.